chess-equality/devkit/kit/docs/postgres-broker-plan.md

 ### 2. Agent Wiring
 - Codex and dev-all overlays mount the shared `broker-run` volume into each `dev-agent` container and export `DOCKER_HOST=unix:///broker-run/postgres-broker.sock` so existing tooling (Testcontainers, docker CLI) talks to the broker transparently.
+- Those overlays also export `TESTCONTAINERS_RYUK_DISABLED=true` so Testcontainers skips Ryuk by default; Ryuk is blocked by the broker and leaving it enabled causes 403s when suites first touch Docker.
 - Overlays may set `BROKER_ATTACH_NETWORKS` (for dev-all we default to `devkit-devall_dev-internal`) so the broker automatically connects any approved Postgres container to the internal network that the requesting agent uses.
 This keeps Testcontainers reachable even when the host bridge (`172.17.0.1`) is blocked in hardened profiles.
 - The broker service only connects to the internal Docker socket and joins the `dev-internal` network; it has no path to `dev-egress`.